amanchadha/amanchadha/README.md

 📚 I am a distinguished alumnus of the [University of Mumbai](https://www.mu.ac.in/), one of the largest universities in the world.

-📝 As a Research Fellow at universities around the US and India, I advise research projects and publish in leading AI venues.
+📝 As a Research Fellow at universities around the US and India, I advise AI research projects and have published in leading venues such as ACL, EMNLP ([Outstanding Paper Award '23](https://www.linkedin.com/feed/update/urn:li:activity:7139818581160071168/)), AAAI, EACL, ECIR, ECML, WSDM, ICASSP, etc. Our work has been featured in [The Washington Post](https://www.washingtonpost.com/opinions/2023/12/27/artificial-intelligence-hallucinations/), [Wikipedia](https://aman.info/research/Wikipedia_HallucinationPage_Citation.jpeg), [New Scientist](https://www.newscientist.com/article/2434100-would-an-ai-judge-be-able-to-efficiently-dispense-justice/), [Analytics India Magazine](https://analyticsindiamag.com/meet-the-ai-expert-building-indic-llms-with-iits/), [YourStory](https://yourstory.com/2024/01/indic-llms-healthcare-aman-chadha-iits), etc.

-🏃🏻‍♂️ Outside of work, I like hiking, gardening, skiing, and staying fit.
+🏃🏻‍♂️ Outside of work, I like hiking, gardening, skiing, and working out.

 ### Personal Profile